Search This Blog

 I just now returned from a potential client that was saddened by my confirmation that indeed she had gotten rid of too much for us to devote a week to liquidating her leftovers.
 People are often surprised when I tell them that furniture is the hardest item to sell.
 My observation is that the resources for reselling furniture has become so easy on social networking sites such as Face Book Marketplace, Letgo, and others have now made it the first place buyers look for used furniture, making it very difficult for those of us that resell even more difficult.

 So how do we avoid sabotaging our sale in order to liquidate those larger hard to sell items?
-Estate and moving sale companies will come out and do a walk through and look for 3 things: Value, Volume and Variety.
+Estate and moving sale companies will come out and do a walk through and look for:

 Monday, August 22, 2016